 A short story for kids: The Uninvited and the Red Pouch

 Once there was in the little town of Salvador, there lived a poor maiden woman named Melissa.
 She was a kind and gentle girl.
-Every day, she keeps herself busy doing house chores, plants vegetables, cleans the backyard, and sells fruits and dried fish in the market.
+Every day, she keeps herself busy doing house chores, planting vegetables, cleaning the backyard, and selling fruits and dried fish in the market.

 One afternoon when Melissa got home, she was so tired.
 “Oh!
 I must take some rest,” she whispered.

 She fell fast asleep after a while.
 It was already dark outside.
 It was already late in the evening, but Melissa was still sleeping.

 Then somebody knocked on the door.
 Melissa woke up and wondered who was knocking this too late at night.
 She neither expected any visitor.